-At Syndicode, we focus on the high quality of our written code.
-We firmly believe that high-quality code has the following attributes:
+At Syndicode, we focus on the high-quality of our written code.
+We firmly believe that a high-quality code has the following attributes:

 - Compliant with the standards of the specific industry.

-Speaking about our tech stack, we use Ruby on Rails for the server-side of our web products.
-We have been using this framework for a long time and have learned its pros and cons.
+Regardingour tech stack, we use Ruby on Rails for the server-side of our web products.
+We have been using this framework for a long time and know it inside out.

 Ruby on Rails has a simple syntax.
 Besides, it is noted for many ready-made solutions.
 They speed up the development process and reduce the web application development cost.

-Initially, we have been using Ruby on Rails for creating minimum viable products.
-However, over the years of practice and after dozens of projects delivered, we have learned how to build marketplaces and other large complex solutions with the help of this framework.
+Initially, we have been using Ruby on Rails to create minimum viable products.
+However, over the years of practice and after dozens of projects delivered, we have learned how to build marketplaces and other large complex solutions with the help of this framework, too.

-The client-side of web applications we deliver is written in React.
+The client-side of the web applications we deliver is written in React.
 This open-source library is used for building user interfaces.
-The following benefits have increased its popularity over the recent years.
+The following benefits have increased its popularity over the recent years:

 - Simple programming style speeds up the development process.

 The development stage will start with a kick-off session.
-We will hold onboarding for the team members by introducing them to you and telling the team about a marketplace they will need to build.
+We will hold team member onboarding by introducing them to you and informing them about the marketplace they need to build.

 Usually, this phase takes up to one week.
 During this time, developers read user stories and technical specifications.
 Thus making it easier for them to offer the most suitable solutions.

-We will divide your project into short sprints that last for two weeks.
+We will divide your project into short sprints lasting for two weeks.
 Each sprint will start with planning.
 In the following weeks, the team will perform the tasks.
 Daily meetings will be held to make sure all goes according to plan.

 The sprint will end with a retrospective to help our team analyze what has been done during those two weeks.
 In addition, we will consider possible ways to improve current processes.

-Schematically, sprints can be presented the following way:
+Schematically, sprints can be presented in the following way:

 If we identify a bug during the sprint, we will create a new task and plan to fix it during the next sprint.

-You will be able to join our team for a demo session at the end of each sprint.
+You can join our team for a demo session at the end of each sprint.
 Also, you can ask for a demo at a specific stage of product development.

 Testing and Release

-Before delivering the solution to you, we will ensure every product feature works as it should.
+Before delivering the solution, we will ensure every product feature works as it should.

-To ensure that we create online marketplaces that are secure, reliable, and bugs free, our quality assurance engineers perform manual and automated tests.
-Also, they make sure the code is clean and business requirements are met.
+To ensure that we create online marketplaces that are secure, reliable, and bug-free, our quality assurance engineers perform manual and automated tests.
+Also, they make sure the code is clean, and business requirements are met.

 At Syndicode, the developers write automation tests during the product development stage.
 They include unit tests, integration tests, and behavioral tests.
-As soon as the task is completed, the code is deployed to the staging server.
-Here it is tested by a manual tester.
+Once the task is completed, the code is deployed to the staging server.
+There it is tested by a manual tester.